infiniteobjects/.github/CONTRIBUTING.md

 - We will treat warnings as if they were errors
 - We will try our hardest not to use `any`
+	- Use `unknown` where possible
-- We will use [JSDoc](https://jsdoc.app/) styling to document all functions
+- We will use [TSDoc](https://tsdoc.org/) styling to document all functions

 #### Styling